jasonacox/TM1637TinyDisplay/README.md

 Arduino Library for the TM1637 Based LED Display Module

 ## Description
-This is an Arduino library for a 4-digit 7-segment display modules based on the TM1637 chip.
+This is an Arduino library for 4-digit 7-segment display modules based on the TM1637 chip.
+Connect the display's CLK and DIO pins to your Arduino GPIO pins, include this library, initialize TM1637TinyDisplay and call easy to use functions like showNumber(), showString(), showLevel() and showAnimation().
+Runs well on many tiny controllers including the ATtiny85.

 ## Hardware
 ![TM1637](examples/tm1637.png)

-Modules based on the TM1637 chip are available from [HiLetgo](https://www.amazon.com/gp/product/B01DKISMXK/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), [DX](https://dx.com/p/0-36-led-4-digit-display-module-for-arduino-black-blue-works-with-official-arduino-boards-254978) and [SeeedStudio](https://www.digikey.com/products/en?keywords=tm1637).
+Display modules based on the TM1637 chip are available from [HiLetgo](https://www.amazon.com/gp/product/B01DKISMXK/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), [DX](https://dx.com/p/0-36-led-4-digit-display-module-for-arduino-black-blue-works-with-official-arduino-boards-254978) and [SeeedStudio](https://www.digikey.com/products/en?keywords=tm1637).

 ![TM1637](examples/tm1637back.png)